jasonjmcghee/xrem/README.md

 Way too early to use- seriously, it's not useful yet.

-> I don't care
+> But I want to help develop it!

-Fine.
+Oh!
+That'd be awesome.
 Just run:

 `npm run tauri dev -- --release`